CNURobotics/flexbe_turtlesim_demo/docs/home_behavior.md

         i.e. a transition from another state to this one is taken.
         """

-        if 'pose' in userdata and isinstance(userdata.pose, list):
+        if 'pose' in userdata and isinstance(userdata.pose, (list, tuple)):
             try:
                 self._srv_request.x = float(userdata.pose[0])
                 self._srv_request.y = float(userdata.pose[1])